debops/debops/docs/pki-realms.rst

 certificate is provided, the system CA certificate store is symlinked as :file:`CA.crt`.

-Afterwards, Ansible uploads the generated Certificate Signing Request (CSR) to the Ansible Controller for the internal CA to sign (if it's enabled).
-CSR is uploaded to the :file:`secret/` directory:
+Afterwards, Ansible uploads the generated `Certificate Signing Request`_ (CSR_) to the Ansible Controller for the internal CA to sign (if it's enabled).
+The CSR is uploaded to the :file:`secret/` directory:

 .. code-block:: none